mpsasank/GitBattle/README.md

 This app allows us to:

-- see the welcome page with its links.
+- See the welcome page with its links.
-- compare two GitHub account's score.
+- Compare two GitHub account's score.
+Basing on the numbers of followers and stars it declares the winner.
-- see the most popular GitHub repos based on their languages.
+- See the most popular GitHub repos based on their languages.

 ![Page Home](screenshots/home.PNG)